 History of the Gordon Setter in Australia

-A small but dedicated band of enthusiasts have supported the Gordon Setter ever since with Mr A.E.
-Prentice keeping the breed active through the depression years dedicated to the belief that he was be best worker of all the Setters for Australian conditions.
-After World War Two of particular influence on the Gordon Setter in Australia was the show and field titled American Champion Sutherland Hallmark QC (pictured) who arrived here from USA in 1974.
-He quickly gained his Australian and New Zealand show titles and, as a particularly prepotent sire with 67 Champions to his credit, he appears somewhere in the pedigree of many of today's Australian Gordon Setters.
+Then after World World War Two of particular influence on the Gordon Setter in Australia was the show and field titled American Champion Sutherland Hallmark QC (pictured) who arrived here from USA in 1974.
+He quickly gained his Australian and New Zealand show titles and, as a particularly prepotent sire with 67 Champions to his credit.
+Today he still appears somewhere in the pedigree of many of today's Australian Gordon Setters.

 The Gordon Setter Today

 Always stylish with a shining deep coal black coat and lustrous brown markings, the Gordon Setter is built like a weight carrying hunter horse.
 He can weigh almost 30 kilos (65 pounds) be up to 66 cms (26 inches) tall.

 The head is deep rather than broad.
 The skull is slightly rounded and broader than the muzzle with a clearly defined stop in between.
 In profile the length of a line drawn on the skull from the occiput to where the stop commences is slightly longer than the length a line drawn on the muzzle from the bottom of the stop to the end of the nose.
 These two lines representing the head planes drawn on the skull and the muzzle are almost parallel.

 The top and bottom of the muzzle are also parallel but not quite as deep as it is wide.
 This makes the flews neither pendulous nor snipey and causes the mouth to house a normal scissors bite.
 The nose is large, broad and black.
 The eyes are set under the brows and the thin ears are of medium size and set low, lying close to the head.